tuanlvo293/The-Effects-of-Data-Imputation-on-Covariance-and-Inverse-Covariance-Matrix-Estimation/README.md

 # Usage
-The notebooks are created by Google's Colaboratory and can be run online with Colab The used dataset of each notebook is described in its title.
+The notebooks are created by Google's Colaboratory and can be run online with Colab The dataset used for each notebook is described in its title.

 ## References and contact
 We recommend you cite our following paper when using these codes for further investigation: